 - Use a ruler to measure how much waste you accumulated over the week.
 Now you have a baseline to refer back to, and you can complete this week of tracking again after you change some habits to see how you compare.

 - Read through the list of items that got discarded and see if there are any patterns about what is getting tossed, or why.
 Two-thirds of wasted food is thrown out because it spoils before it can be eaten.

 - Decide what you can do differently to waste less food:

 - Lose track of opened food?
 Reorganize your fridge by zone and set up an “Eat First” shelf so your family knows which snacks and leftovers to eat first.

 - Keep buying more than you need?
 Here’s a smart shopping guide.

 - Do a lot of things go bad before you can get to them?
 Refer to this smart food prep guide and smart storage guide.

 - Do you toss things because you’re not sure whether they’re OK or not?
 Most date labels are relatively meaningless.
-Get a better feel for how long food lasts with Still Tasty.
+Get a better sense for how long food lasts with Still Tasty.

 - Do you get rid of lots of odds and ends, like half an onion, a handful of mushrooms, half a box of broth?
 Get ideas for recipes and other ways you can use up these little bits of food.

 - Check out more ideas for rescuing food and sharing it with the community before it goes to waste – including a Little Free Pantry in Kirkland!